signalfx/splunk-otel-collector-chart/examples/collector-gateway-only/README.md

 This configuration will install the collector as a gateway deployment only.
-No metrics (except internal collector metrics) or logs will be collected from the gateway instance(s), the gateway can be used to forward telemetry data through it for aggregation, enrichment purposes.
+No metrics (except internal collector metrics) or logs will be collected from the gateway instance(s), the gateway can be used to forward telemetry data through it for aggregation or enrichment purposes.